What Size Chainsaw do I Need | Our Guide to Making the Right Choice

 That means that you will be able to safely cut through branches that are 10 inches wide or smaller.
 If you have bigger cutting jobs in mind, you can consider an 18 inch bar – just be aware that it will be a little heavier.

 We would not recommend a heavy, gas-powered chainsaw with a 20 inch bar or longer for light use and yardwork.
-It will just be more weight, noise and hassle than it is worth.
+It will just be more weight, noise and hassle with chainsaw storage than it is worth.

 A chainsaw for moderate use – and by that we mean semi-professional logging work, bigger clearing jobs and property maintenance – will be a little bigger and heavier than a chainsaw for light yardwork.